haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

   <br>

- **3. Refinement in Cartesian space with explicit solvent (water)** **Note:** This stage was part of the standard HADDOCK protocol up to (and including) v2.2.
+ **3. Refinement in Cartesian space with explicit solvent (water)** **_Note_** that this stage was part of the standard HADDOCK protocol up to (and including) v2.2.
 As of v2.4 it is no longer performed by default but the user still has the option of enabling it.
 In its place, a short energy minimisation is performed instead.
 The final stage of the docking protocol immerses the complex in a solvent shell so as to improve the energetics of the interaction.
 HADDOCK currently supports water (TIP3P model) and DMSO environments.
 The latter can be used as a membrane mimic.
 In this short explicit solvent refinement the models are subjected to a short molecular dynamics simulation at 300K, with position restraints on the non-interface heavy atoms.
 These restraints are later relaxed to allow all side chains to be optimized.

  <details >
  <summary style="bold">